UNIBUS

 UNIBUS bus signals

 The L at the end indicates an inverted signal ("active low").
-Some schemes (JPR 12R, etc.) use the prefix "BUS" for the UNIBUS bus, i.e. eg "BUS A 05 L" is "A 05 L", somewhere "B" is also used ("B INIT L" etc.).
-In modern diagrams created in CAD, you can also find inversion markings at the beginning instead of L at the end - e.g. /A05.
+Some schemes (JPR 12R, etc.) use the prefix "BUS" for the UNIBUS bus, i.e. e.g. "BUS A 05 L" is "A 05 L", somewhere "B" is also used ("B INIT L" etc.).
+In modern diagrams created in CAD, you can also find inversion marking at the beginning instead of L at the end - e.g. /A05.

 Connection of UNIBUS cards PDP/11